 - 1. Intensive In-Home Support services include, but are not limited to the following: - a.
-Implementation of behavioral intervention strategies provided under the recommendations of the DD Mobile Crisis Team, safety plans, or behavioral support plans already established for the individual; provision of one-to-one support, as necessary, to address the crisis; modeling of interventions with family and/or provider staff; assistance with simple environmental adaptations as necessary to maintain safety; and when necessary accompanying the individual to appointments related to the crisis response. - b.
+Implementation of behavioral intervention strategies provided under the recommendations of the DD Mobile Crisis Team, safety plans, or behavioral support plans already established for the individual; provision of one-to-one support, as necessary, to address the crisis; modeling of interventions with family and/or provider staff; assistance with simple environmental adaptations as necessary to maintain safety;

+and when necessary accompanying the individual to appointments related to the crisis response.

+- b.
 The provision of a staffing pattern up to 24 hours per day, 7 days per week, with the intensity of the Intensive In-Home Support services decreasing over 7 calendar days. - c.
-Maintenance of stakeholder's involvement in the response to the crisis, in order to restore the individual to pre-crisis supports and/or provider services.
+Maintenance of stakeholder's involvement in the response to the crisis, in order to restore the individual to pre-crisis supports and/or provider services. - d.

-- d.
 Assurance of appropriate training to support crisis stabilization and the return of the individual to pre-crisis services and supports, to include: - i.
 Demonstration of interventions to the family/caregiver and/or existing DD service provider (if applicable) AND - ii.
-Implementation of these interventions by the family/caregiver and/or existing DD service provider (if applicable). - e.
-Provision of intensive case management services with the assistance of designated support coordinators or planning list administrators (if applicable), for assessment/evaluation for additional needs and supports, with follow-up to ensure implementation of recommended supports/services. - 2.
+Implementation of these interventions by the family/caregiver and/or existing DD service provider (if applicable). - 2.
 Documentation of Intensive In-Home Support services is to: - a.
 Occur on a daily basis; - b.
-Include a description of the behavioral interventions utilized; - c.
+Include a description of the behavioral interventions utilized;

+- c.
 Indicate the training process and identity of the trained caregiver or staff that will support the individual upon termination of crisis supports. - 3.
 As a time-limited response, Intensive In-Home Supports are not to exceed 7 calendar days.
-Extensions beyond 7 calendar days are the exception and are not typical. - a.
-Exceptions to this timeframe are to be based on extraordinary circumstances assessed daily by the crisis service provider, and the support coordinator or planning list administrator if applicable. - b.
-Extensions beyond the 7calendar days are to be approved by the Regional Services Administrator for Developmental Disabilities (RSA-DD) for the applicable region.
+Extensions beyond 7 calendar days are the exception and are not typical.
+However, clinical follow-up by the behavior specialist or social worker is allowed for up to 14 days when the need is justified and documented appropriately. - a.
+Exceptions to this timeframe are to be based on extraordinary circumstances assessed daily by the crisis service provider, and the support coordinator or planning list administrator if applicable. - Extensions beyond the 7calendar days are to be approved by the Regional Operations Director for Developmental Disabilities (ROD) for the applicable region.
 Extensions are only approved when discharge criteria noted in Section D 4a-4d have not been met as evident by observations, with assessment of outcomes related to clinical interventions documented on a daily basis.

-Note: As soon as the need is indicated by the GCRSS-DD staff, the RSA-DD engages and reviews all necessary information for an individual's whose circumstances determine the need for an exception.
+Note: As soon as the need is indicated by the GCRSS-DD staff, the ROD engages and reviews all necessary information for an individual's whose circumstances determine the need for an exception.

-F. INTENSIVE OUT-OF-HOME SUPPORT REQUIREMENTS FOR CRISIS SUPPORT HOMES
+G. INTENSIVE OUT-OF-HOME SUPPORT REQUIREMENTS FOR CRISIS SUPPORT HOMES